Hyojung Choo, PhD

 Atlanta, GA 30322

-Craniofacial muscles are essential muscles for normal life.
-They are involved in facial expressions (facial muscles), blinking and eye movement (eye muscles), speaking and eating (tongue and pharyngeal muscles).
+Craniofacial muscles are essential muscles for normal daily life.
+They are involved in facial expressions (facial muscles), blinking and eye movement (eye muscles), as well as speaking and eating (tongue and pharyngeal muscles).

-An eating disability, called dysphagia, afflicting almost 15 million Americans including elderly, neuronal (Parkinson’s disease) and muscular disease (oculopharyngeal muscular dystrophy) patients.
-However, no cure or therapeutic treatment exist for dysphagia caused by muscular dystrophy.
 Interestingly, craniofacial muscles have differential susceptibility to several muscular dystrophies.
 For example, craniofacial muscles are the most affected muscles in oculopharyngeal muscular dystrophy but the least affected muscles in Duchenne muscular dystrophy.
-Elucidation of the mechanism(s) behind these differing susceptibilities of craniofacial muscles would lead to development of potential therapeutics targeted to specific skeletal muscles.
+Among craniofacial muscles, dysfunction of